RichardHladik/MailBot/README.rst

     .. image:: /attachments/help.png

-``MailBot`` is a discord bot which forwards new emails to your discord server, you can also reply to them or send new emails.
+``MailBot`` is a discord bot which forwards new emails to your discord server.
+This is a fork of [0xCN/MailBot](https://github.com/0xCN/MailBot) that deliberately doesn't support sending email.

 Installation